DIGEST OXYMEL

 Plant Medicine Details:

-The Marshmallow Leaf & Flower that make up this remedy was organically grown at Earth Temple Gardens on Ktunaxa (Kootenay) territory, with loving intention, care, and respect for the land and people.
-In purchasing this remedy for your health, you are also supporting local organic farmers who feed and nourish not only us, but the land as well.
-I made a special
+The plant medicines that make up this remedy were organically grown at Earth Temple Gardens on Ktunaxa (Kootenay) territory, with loving intention, care, and respect for the land and people.
+In purchasing this remedy for your health, you are also supporting local organic farmers who feed and nourish not only us but the land as well.

-Many people living in this modern world suffer from digestive issues, its prevalence is found to be a common occurrence in clinical practice.
+Many people living in this modern world suffer from digestive issues, and its prevalence is found to be a common occurrence in clinical practice.
 Much of my experience with this issue is central to food, and the quality and source that it comes from.
 The Elders that were a part of our food and medicine garden would share that the food we grew and prepared together was the only food that didn’t make them feel sick.
 In our Indigenous communities, food-related chronic illness such as diabetes, heart disease, malnutrition, and obesity is a result of the colonial disruption of our traditional diets and access to food.
-The work to decolonize one’s diet is very challenging with barriers to accessibility and ongoing cultural genocide by colonial governments and corporate destruction of the land.
+The work to decolonize one’s diet and grow a healthy connection to food can begin with planting a garden and rebuilding our relationships with food and the land.

 This medicinal remedy is a place that can initiate a person’s journey back to a healthy digestive environment within the body, so that we may create a healthy environment with the land, as a reflection of our body.
 Perhaps while working with this remedy one can put their bare feet on the ground and their hands in the dirt, to give and receive healing in a sacred exchange of reciprocity.